markwomack/TaskManager/README.md

 get executed, and the TaskManager that executes the tasks.
 Tasks are added to the TaskManager with a rate, or period, specified in milliseconds.
 The period is how often the Task will be executed.
 Multiple tasks can be added to the TaskManager, and each executed at its own period.
-So, you could have a task that checks records a sensor value every 100 milliseconds and another task that prints out the current value every second.</p>
+So, you could have a task that records a sensor value every 100 milliseconds and another task that prints out the current value every second.</p>
 <p>Because almost every Arduino sketch uses a blinking LED to indicate it is running